UTILITY WAREHOUSE

 In testing, cards were most powerful when presented as a set:

-1. Story
+1️⃣ Story

-I shared the pattern across services and it proved scalable.
 Engineering confirmed it was simple to build, so I contributed it to the Design System with usage guidelines.
-This became our standard for presenting insights in-app.

-Designing for High-Priority Actions
+#3 Designing High-priority Actions

 We needed customers to act with urgency, but testing showed this wasn’t coming through.